DIY Whipped Tallow Balm For Glowing Skin (Easy Recipe)

 Step 3: Cool and Whip

 Let the mixture cool until it’s slightly firm but still soft.
-Some people let it cool on the counter but usually put it in the fridge for about 1 hours to set.
+Some people let it cool on the counter but I prefer to put it in the fridge for about 1 hour to set.
 Then, using a hand mixer, whip until you get a light, fluffy texture—similar to body butter.
-Once you get a light fluffy texture, add in the Arrowroot powder and mix to combine.
+Once you get a light fluffy texture, add in the Arrowroot powder (if using) and mix to combine.

 Spoon or funnel your tallow balm into clean 4 oz glass jars and seal tightly.
 Store at room temperature, out of direct sunlight.